 Chapter 2: Teaching the History of LGBTQ Psychology

 (Stanley, J. L., Burnes, T. R., & Weinstock, J. S)

 Chapter 4: Teaching Ethics in Relation to LGBTQ Issues (Stanley, J. L.)

-Stanley, J. L. (2020).
+Stanley, J. L. (2021).
 The papercut activity: Understanding the subtle and ongoing impact of microaggressions.
-In Whitman, J. & Boyd, C. (Eds.), The Therapist's Notebook for Sexual and Gender Identity Diverse Clients (2nd Edition).
-Haworth Press.
+In Whitman, J. & Boyd, C. (Eds.), Homework Assignments and Handouts for LGBTQ+ Clients: A Mental Health and Counseling Handbook.
+Routledge Press.

 Slesaransky-Poe, G., Ruzzi, L., DiMedio, C. & Stanley, J. (2019).
 Is This the Right Elementary School for My Gender-Nonconforming Child?
 In K. Safford & L. Chamberlain, (Eds.), Learning and Teaching Around the World Comparative and International Studies in Primary Education (pp. 111-119).
 New York, NY: Routledge.

 Stanley, J. L. (2018).
 Peer consultation groups in private practice: Ethical issues & cultural considerations.
 In Burnes, T. R., & Manese, J. E. (Eds.), Cases in Multicultural Clinical Supervision: Models, Lenses, and Applications.
 San Diego, CA: Cognella Publishing.

 Stanley, J. L. (2012).
 Clinical considerations when working with lesbian clients.
 The Pennsylvania Psychologist Quarterly, 72(6), 11-13.